Efficient Personalization of Generative Models via Optimal Experimental Design: Optimal Experimental Design for Preference Learning

 The expected regularized FIM for $K$ policies $\pi_{1:K}$ generating $T$ episodes is:

-where $I_h(\pi_{1:K}, \theta)$ is the FIM contribution from timestep $h$, averaged over the trajectory distributions $\eta_{\pi_q}$.
-Let $s^q_h$ be the state of trajectory $\tau_q \sim \eta_{\pi_q}$ at step $h$.
-The expression for $I_h$ is an expectation over the FIM for a single multinomial choice (derived in Appendix \ref{sec:appendix_fim_derivation_multinomial}):
+where $I_h(\pi_{1:K}, \theta)$ is the FIM contribution from timestep~$h$, averaged over the trajectory distributions~$\eta_{\pi_q}$.
+Let $s^q_h$ be the state of trajectory $\tau_q \sim \eta_{\pi_q}$ at step~$h$.
+The expression for~$I_h$ is an expectation over the FIM for a single multinomial choice (derived in Appendix \ref{sec:appendix_fim_derivation_multinomial}):

 where $p(q|h)$ is the softmax choice probability for the states $\{s^1_h, \dots, s^K_h\}$, as defined in \eqref{eq:softmax_general}.
-The ideal policy then optimizes the objective: $\argmax_{\pi_{1:K}} s\left( I_{\lambda}(\pi_{1:K}, \theta) \right) $.
-However, this ideal objective presents two major challenges: \begin{itemize} \item \textbf{Dependence on unknown $\theta$}: The FIM depends on the true $\theta$, which is unknown at the design stage. \item \textbf{Intractable Optimization}: The objective involves an expectation over an exponentially large trajectory space ($\mS \times \mS \dots \times \mS$, $H$ times) of $K$ independent policies. \end{itemize}
+The ideal policy then optimizes the objective:

+However, this ideal objective presents two major challenges: \begin{itemize} \item \textbf{Dependence on unknown $\theta$}: The FIM depends on the true $\theta$, which is unknown at the design stage. \item \textbf{Intractable Optimization}: The objective involves an expectation over an exponentially large trajectory space ($\mS {\times} \mS {\times} \cdots {\times} \mS$, $H$ times) of $K$ independent policies. \end{itemize}